13Cubed/Abeebus/README.md

 For each remaining address, Abeebus will sort the addresses numerically by the first octet and provide the following data as available from ipinfo.io:

-- IP Address, Hostname, Country, Region, City, Postal Code, Latitude, Longitude, ASN
+**- IP Address, Hostname, Country, Region, City, Postal Code, Latitude, Longitude, ASN**

 By default, Abeebus will display the data to stdout in the following format: